Bundles of generalized theta functions over abelian surfaces: Introduction

 \subsection{Outline}

 The paper is organized as follows.
 The next section discusses preliminary results about theta bundles and their behavior under \'etale pullbacks; in particular Theorem \ref{ct1} is proved there.
-The third section introduces and studies a new class of semihomogeneous vector bundles relevant for strange duality; this section can also be read independently of the rest of the paper.
-Section $4$ explains the conjectural expression of the Verlinde bundles.
-Level $1$ strange duality is shown to hold.
-The fifth section contains the computation confirming Theorem \ref{trcal}.
-This is the main calculation of the paper, and Theorems \ref{thm2} and \ref{tttt1} follow from it.
-Finally, variants of these results are considered.
+The third section is the heart of the paper and contains the computation confirming Theorem \ref{trcal}.
+This is the most involved of our calculations, and Theorems \ref{thm2} and \ref{tttt1} follow from it.